lianliGao/lianligao.github.io/_pages/about.md

 - *2025.02*: &nbsp; Board member of Tibet Science and Technology Awards and Recognition (Serviced as: Vice-Chair of Electronic Science and Information Science Track 2025)   -->

 - *2025.10*: &nbsp; We release [A Survey on Efficient Vision-Language-Action Models](https://evla-survey.github.io/), the first comprehensive survey specifically dedicated to efficient Vision-Language-Action (VLA) models!!
+- *2026.04*: &nbsp; one Papers accepted by TPAMI 2026 on Few-shot Learning!  congratulations to Ji Zhang and Xu Luo!!
+- *2026.04*: &nbsp; one Papers accepted by IJCV 2026 Multimedia analysis!  congratulations to Pengpeng Zeng and Yihang Duan!!
 - *2025.09*: &nbsp; three Papers accepted by NeurIPS 2025 on AI Safety!  congratulations to Chenhang Cui, Beitao Chen, Shengming Yuan!!
 - *2025.07*: &nbsp; One Paper accepted by TIP 2025 on Text-Video Retrieval!  congratulations to Haonan Zhang!!
 - *2025.06*: &nbsp; One Paper accepted by TPAMI 2025 on Reliable Few-shot Learning!  congratulations to Ji Zhang!!